jschaf/b2/posts/procella-youtube-database/procella-youtube-database.md

 Procella is a horizontally scalable, eventually consistent, distributed column store leveraging lambda architecture to support both realtime and batch queries [@chattopadhyay2019procella].
-Let’s take those terms one at a time:
+Let’s defined those terms one at a time:

 - Horizontally scalable means YouTube can spin up more machines and Procella will distribute queries to the new machines automagically.
-- Procella doesn’t support strong [isolation] levels (the I in ACID).
+- Procella doesn’t support strong database [isolation] levels (the I in ACID).
 Queries support [read uncommitted] isolation which can cause _dirty reads_.
 A dirty read occurs when a transaction sees uncommitted changes from another transaction.
 - The lambda architecture means there are two write paths.
-The first, called the real-time write path, aims for low latency and writes into an unoptimized row-store that’s immediately available for queries.
+The first path, called the real-time write path, aims for low latency and writes into an unoptimized row-store that’s immediately available for queries.
 The second, called the batch write path, ingests large quantities of data into an optimized columnar